Best Lightweight Hiking Shoes: Our Top 11 Picks

 Best for Wide Feet

-It comes with a ¾ length shank that offers added support and hence less fatigue on long hiking trips.
-The cushioned cuff extends to the ankles, and the interior of the shoes feels very roomy.
-We love the fact that Keen used nubuck leather on the upper.
-This region of the shoe also has textile detailing, and the mesh on the tongue allows for breathability.
+It comes with a ¾ length shank that offers added support and less fatigue on long hiking trips.
+The cushioned cuff extends to the ankles for added comfort, and the substantial EVA foam midsole provides added cushioning.

 All in all, the Keen Targhee III is an excellent investment for those who prefer trekking in aggressive terrain.